twhiston/hk/README.md

 using the `hk today` command you can see your total for today including any active timers, and it displays a sum of all times, this means that you can quickly use this command to get an overview of your day

-### time

-The time command with no option will take todays date, the option --date allows you to specify a date to query As well as dates in the api format of yyyy-mm-dd you can use `yesterday` or `y` to get yesterdays details

 ## Generated Code